-The Fire Department CONSULTANT AGREEMENT FOR
+The \\\\\ Fire Department CONSULTANT AGREEMENT FOR

-Medical Baseline Evaluation Services for Fire Department Personnel

-- □ Whereas, the Fire Department, working with Local(s) , secured a Federal grant to support expanded medical services for firefighters and officers; and - □ Whereas, the Department, Local (s) have entered into a partnership to achieve the Grant's scope of work; and - □ Whereas, a task force has been formed with representatives of the Department, Local (s) to serve as a planning and oversight group; and - □ Whereas the interests and concerns of the various parties are to be represented by members of the Task Force and in so doing reflected in both the RFP and consultant contract, - □ Now therefore, this contract is being set forth to reflect these expectations.

-This Agreement is made and entered into by and between The Fire Department of , a XXXXX municipal Fire Service, as represented by the Fire Chief, in mutual collaboration with Local(s) , and [insert name and address of Consultant] ("Consultant"), a [insert appropriate type of business: e.g., partnership, sole proprietorship, limited liability company, corporation of the State of (insert state in which the corporation is chartered) and authorized to do business in the State of XXXXXX].
+FOR Medical Baseline Evaluation Services for Fire Department Personnel Whereas, the Fire Department, working with Local(s), secured a Federal grant to support expanded medical services for firefighters and officers; and Whereas, the Department, Local (s) have entered into a partnership to achieve the Grant's scope of work; and Whereas, a task force has been formed with representatives of the Department, Local (s) to serve as a planning and oversight group; and Whereas the interests and concerns of the various parties are to be represented by members of the Task Force and in so doing reflected in both the RFP and consultant contract, Now therefore, this contract is being set forth to reflect these expectations.
+Fire Se addres imited greement is made and entered into by and between The Fire Department of The ter n 1: TERM OF AGREEMENT m of this Agreement shall begin when fully executed by all parties, and shall end from the date of on, unless terminated earlier pursuant to the provisions hereof.
+The Co proceed Time li respons nsultant shall begin the work outlined in the "Scope of Work" section ("the Work") upon receipt of written notice to d from the Task Force.
+The Task Force will acknowledge in writing when the Work is complete. mits established pursuant to this Agreement shall not be extended because of delays for which the Consultant is sible, but may be extended by the Task Force, in writing, for its convenience or for conditions beyond the tant's control.
+The Sco is attacl The Wo shall co present a 3: SCOPE OF WORK ope of Work of this Agreement and the time schedule for completion of such work is as described in the RFP, which hed to and made a part of this Agreement. ork shall, at all times, be subject to The City's general review and approval through the Task Force.
+The Consultant onfer with The City through the Task Force periodically during the progress of the Work, and shall prepare and such information and materials (e.g., a detailed outline of completed Work) as may be pertinent, necessary, or ed by The City through the Task Force to determine the adequacy of the Work or the Consultant's progress.
+A. B. The Total Authorized Compensation for the Basic services and expenses under this Agreement shall not exceed and no cents (\$ deral Acquisition Regulations (FAR), the provisions of which are incorporated herein by reference.

-Section 1: TERM OF AGREEMENT

-The term of this Agreement shall begin when fully executed by all parties, and shall end from the date of execution, unless terminated earlier pursuant to the provisions hereof.

-Section 2: TIME OF BEGINNING AND COMPLETION

-The Consultant shall begin the work outlined in the "Scope of Work" section ("the Work") upon receipt of written notice to proceed from the Task Force.
-The Task Force will acknowledge in writing when the Work is complete.
-Time limits established pursuant to this Agreement shall not be extended because of delays for which the Consultant is responsible, but may be extended by the Task Force, in writing, for its convenience or for conditions beyond the Consultant's control.

-Section 3: SCOPE OF WORK

-The Scope of Work of this Agreement and the time schedule for completion of such work is as described in the RFP, which is attached to and made a part of this Agreement.

-The Work shall, at all times, be subject to The City's general review and approval through the Task Force.
-The Consultant shall confer with The City through the Task Force periodically during the progress of the Work, and shall prepare and present such information and materials (e.g., a detailed outline of completed Work) as may be pertinent, necessary, or requested by The City through the Task Force to determine the adequacy of the Work or the Consultant's progress.

-Section 4: PAYMENT

-- A. The Total Authorized Compensation for the Basic services and expenses under this Agreement shall not exceed and no cents (\$00).
-Proposals can exceed the basic scope of work if there is no additional cost for those additional services bundled with and included in the bidders the basic one proposal cost. - B. The parties agree that the per head costs for services includes all direct, indirect, and overhead costs incurred by the Consultant in performance of the work.

-C. Payments under contracts negotiated, based on cost, shall include only those costs allowed under Part 31 of the Federal Acquisition Regulations (FAR), the provisions of which are incorporated herein by reference.